Will AI Destroy Humanity? Can Humans Escape AI Doomsday Debate

 You're dealing with AI in multiple different fields.

-I think that as much as people like to say, oh, the porn bots are going to kill us, everyone's going to jump into the pod.
+I think that as much as people like to say, oh, the porn bots are going to kill us.

-I think that that's actually just kind of a more of a slander on the technology more than or a way to slander the technology.
+I think that that's actually just kind of more of a slander on the technology more than or a way to slander the technology.

-And again, this is not endorsing the idea of AI sex girlfriends or whatever, but even just the way that people were talking about it so far around the table, the goonbots.
+And again, this is not endorsing the idea of AI sex girlfriends or whatever, but even just the way that people were talking about it so far around the table, the goonbots, the point of saying that is to slander the technology.

-areas like education and the core functions that basically people are experts in that AI is not experts in.
+Areas like education and the core functions that basically people are experts in that AI is not experts in.

-So AI is good for doing work that's frankly less humane.
+So AI is good for doing work that's, frankly, less humane.

-So things that we don't like doing, paperwork, administrative work, bureaucratic work, that kind of stuff.
+Paperwork, administrative work, bureaucratic work, that kind of stuff.

 And in domains where AI is not adding value or it's obviously just terrible.